Get Ready for Kindergarten!

 Visiting a school is the best way to explore if it may be the right place for your child.
 It's also a great way to see how long the trip is from home.
-Find open house dates in the calendar below, and contact schools directly to find out if they have special events or tours.
+Find elementary school open house dates in the calendar below, and contact schools directly to find out if they have special events or tours.

 During the application period, you can add up to 12 schools to your child's kindergarten application.
 Submit only one application per child.
 If your child has a zoned school, it is a good idea to add it to their kindergarten application—your child has priority to attend their zoned school.

 You can submit your kindergarten application one of three ways:

 - Online with MySchools in English, Spanish, Chinese, Bengali, Russian, Arabic, Urdu, Haitian Creole, Korean, or French.
 We’ll let you know when the application opens and you can apply online!